go-gorp/gorp/README.md

 ## TODO ##

+* Test with more exp/sql drivers, such as Postgresql
 * Reconcile the exp/sql changes I've made for Nullables with the standard Go lib

 ## Installation ##